techhat/core/doc/development-guides/dev-systems/docker-slaves.md

 ### Using docker-slaves with _docker-slaves_ script

-1. Prereqs
+#### Prereqs

+   1. Make sure that your docker is updated to at least docker 1.2.
+There are timing problems with previous versions and SSDs that cause the devicemapper or btrfs to not find volumes or mounts during the bring up process.
+You can update here: https://docs.docker.com/installation/#installation
    1. Pull the slave container: `docker pull opencrowbar/ubuntu-slave`

 > The docker-slaves script uses the docker-slave script.
 They are different!

 Wait until the admin node is up and admin node annealing is complete!

+#### Start Up

-1. From the dev system, `tools/docker-slaves <number of slaves>`
+From the dev system, `tools/docker-slaves <number of slaves>`

 This creates the number of Docker nodes requested using the Crowbar CLI on the Admin node.
 This script relies on `ssh root@172.17.0.2` to